EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-iEquipLastWeaponKey - equips the last equipped weapon Options (Equip Last Weapon Hotkey): bIgnoreThrowables - don't set the last equipped weapon to be a thrown weapon bMousewheelSupport - add mousewheel to change weapons
+iEquipLastWeaponKey - equips the last equipped weapon Options (Equip Last Weapon Hotkey): bIgnoreThrowables - don't set the last equipped weapon to be a thrown weapon bIgnoreNonDamageWeapons - ignore non-melee weapons with no projectiles bMousewheelSupport - add mousewheel to change weapons

 iToggleSmoothCameraKey - toggles a cinematic camera, smoothing mouse/controller movements Options (Smooth Camera): bDisableWhileAiming - disable the smooth camera while aiming

+iPlaceMapMarkerAtPlayerPosKey - places the map marker at your current position Options (Place Marker Hotkey): sMessage - message to show, leave blank for none sSound - editor ID of sound to play

 ----------------
 Orphaned subsettings: